-Human pose and shape regression networks can now reconstruct 3D people from a single image in the general case, but videos provide temporal constraints that can further disambiguate the problem and help reconstruct motions that look natural and smooth.
+Human pose and shape regression networks can now reconstruct 3D people from a single image in the general case, but videos provide temporal constraints to help reconstruct motions that look natural and smooth.
 In this work, we propose {\bf VI}deo Transformer for Human {\bf MO}tion (VIMO) to accomplish this goal.

 A recent success recipe in vision is to finetune a large pre-trained model for downstream tasks.
-HMR2.0~\cite{hmr2} demonstrates state-of-the-art human pose and shape reconstruction by building on top of a pre-trained ViT-H~\cite{mae, vitpose} and scaling up its training data and compute.
-Our design philosophy for VIMO is therefore twofold: we aim to utilize the rich knowledge in a large pre-trained model, and make flexible and scalable architecture design whose performance can continue to improve with compute and data.
+HMR2.0~\cite{hmr2} demonstrates state-of-the-art reconstruction by building on top of a pre-trained ViT-H~\cite{mae, vitpose} and scaling up its training data and compute.
+Our design philosophy for VIMO is therefore twofold: we aim to utilize the rich knowledge in a large pre-trained model, and make flexible and scalable architecture design whose performance can scale with data.

-Toward this goal, we turn the image-based HMR2.0 into a video model, by adding two temporal transformers.
-We finetune them with the original transformer decoder on video data.
-As shown in Fig. \ref{fig:vimo}, the two temporal modules use the same encoder-only transformer architecture but distinctively propagate temporal information in the image domain and the human motion domain.
+Toward this goal, we turn the image-based HMR2.0 into a video model by adding two temporal transformers, as shown in Fig. \ref{fig:vimo}.
+HMR2.0 uses a ViT-H to extract image features and a standard transformer decoder with a zero token to cross-attend the image features and regress the final outputs.
+The two new temporal transformers from VIMO use the encoder-only architecture but distinctively propagate temporal information in the image domain and the human motion domain.

 The first transformer applies attention across time on each patch token from ViT.
 This operation is repeated at different spatial locations independently.
 The combination of ViT and this temporal transformer can be considered as a factorized spatial-temporal model~\cite{vivit}, where the ViT applies attention across space and the temporal transformer applies attention across time.
 The role of this layer is to use temporal correlation, such as appearance and motion cues, to make the image features more accurate and robust.